gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 **Third,** other project requirements and team preferences will play a role.

-**Contentful** is the most common CMS used with Gatsby, accounting for roughly half of all CMS usage with Gatsby.
-It's the most mature headless CMS as measured by revenue, number of customers, and venture funding.
-In some ways, it's become the "default" to use with Gatsby.
+**Contentful** is the most common headless CMS used with Gatsby.
+As an early player in the space, they've built a fairly mature product in terms of features, revenue, etc and are sometimes seen as the "default" choice.

 Users choosing other CMSs typically have a specific reason for their choice.
-While every user has different reasons for their choice, we have noticed some trends for how users decide:
+Some trends we've noticed include:

-- **Sanity** or **Strapi** for the developer-friendliness or if they need something on-premise
+- **Sanity** or **Strapi** for the developer-friendliness or if they need something on-premise.
+In addition, Sanity tends to have significantly better build times for larger sites, which can be a key usability consideration (we [benchmark build times by CMS here](https://willit.build/)).
 - **DatoCMS** if they will run into Contentful's model limits and want a lower-priced alternative
 - **Prismic** if they like the content editing UI
 - **Contentstack** if they like the editing UI and have an enterprise budget